2.01.01 Network Firewall - Border Control

 Device Level Protection

-Many other devices on the network, most commonly servers, have firewall protection installed locally on them, which is in addition to the network firewall.
+Many other devices on the campus network have a host-based firewall installed locally on them, which is an additional layer of protection.

 III.
 Scope